-Begin by pressing the Settings subitem (please note: this page is only available for those companies using Docebo 6.9 or higher).
-In the Redirect Behavior section on the Settings page, you can flag the option to Redirect the learner to the Learning Plan page after completing any course inside a learning plan.
+Begin by configuring the settings for all learning plans.
+Login as the Superadmin, then access the Admin Menu from the gear icon in the top right corner of the page.
+Click on Advanced Settings in the Settings section and move to the Learning Plans section.
+In the Redirect Behavior section on the Settings page, you can flag the option to redirect the learner to the Learning Plan page after completing any course inside a learning plan.

-Please note that this only works if the system is able to identify from which learning plan a user is coming.
-When you’re finished press the green Save Changes button.
+Please note that this only works if the platform is able to identify from which learning plan a user is coming.
+When you’re finished press Save Changes.

 - After First Course Access.
 The number of days are calculated from the first time a user accesses the course or learning plan.
 For learning plans, this means a user’s first access for any course inside the learning plan.